 5. Failing to complete required credit counseling courses

 Both Chapter 7 and Chapter 13 bankruptcy require you to attend a credit counseling session with a provider from an approved list before you can file or take a class on financial management before you are discharged.
 If you fail to file the correct certificate or fulfill these requirements, your petition can be dismissed.

 6. Not being able to defend against adversary actions

 In most cases with a Chapter 7 case, after you file for bankruptcy, you attend a meeting of creditors and hopefully get a discharge.
 But in some cases, a trustee may claim you’ve committed fraud, or a creditor can challenge a debt’s dischargability.
 In order to be successful in these cases, an attorney may be needed.

 7. Not getting help when you need it

 Even if you are trying to file bankruptcy without an attorney, it’s important to recognize when it’s time to get help.
 If the cost of hiring an attorney is a concern, consider weighing it against the cost of your debt or lost property should you lose your case.

 Need help with your bankruptcy case?
-Contact DeLuca & Associates at (702) 252-4673 to schedule a free consultation with a price match guarantee.
+Contact DeLuca & Associates to schedule a free consultation with a price match guarantee.